sandersn/manual/Class-fields.md

 ### Breaks

 Scattered all over large codebases.
-There are not a large number of breaks, but a significant chunk (30%?) of RWC projects had failures.
+There are not a large number of breaks, but 6 RWC projects had failures.
 Only a couple in user tests, which consist mostly of JS and therefore don't get this error.